ebp-nor/workshop-2024/day1_genome_assembly/09_FCS_GX.md

 #SBATCH --mem-per-cpu=50G
 #SBATCH --ntasks-per-node=10

-eval "$(/cluster/projects/nn9984k/miniforge/bin/conda shell.bash hook)"
+eval "$(/cluster/projects/nn9984k/miniforge3/bin/conda shell.bash hook)"
-conda activate base
+conda activate fcs-gx
-#The base system seems to have python2, this sets up python3 which is needed for fcs

 #this copies the database to a shared memory.
 This works, but not sure how safe it is.
 mkdir /dev/shm/fcs   #make directory.